Platform screen doors: Platform screen doors and platform edge doors

-Their primary disadvantage of PSDs is their cost.
-When used to retrofit older systems, they can limit the kind of rolling stock that may be used on a line, because the train doors must fit the spacing of the platform doors, which can result in additional costs, due to the otherwise unnecessary purchase of new rolling stock and consequent depot upgrades.
+The primary disadvantage of PSDs is their cost.
+When used to retrofit older systems, they can limit the kind of rolling stock that may be used on a line as the train doors must fit the spacing of the platform doors, which can result in additional costs due to the otherwise unnecessary purchase of new rolling stock and consequent depot upgrades.